Towards accurate rescaling of a halo mass function: Summary and Discussion

 The authors thank Mikhail Zavertyaev for providing computational time and tuning the NPAD LPI cluster.
 We also thank Kristin Riebe for helping with the Cosmosim database, Ravi Sheth and Cristiano Porciani for helpful discussion.
-The work of S. Pilipenko is supported by Basic Research Program P-7 of the Presidium of the Russian Academy of Sciences, by ``UNK FIAN'' and by grant of President of Russian Federation for Support of Leading Scientifics School NSh-4235.2014.2.
-VY was partly supported for this research by the Dynasty Foundation and partly supported through a research contract from the International Max Planck Research School (IMPRS) for Astronomy and Astrophysics at the Universities of Bonn and Cologne.
+The work of S. Pilipenko is supported by the Fundamental Research Program of Presidium of the RAS 7 and by grant of President of Russian Federation for Support of Leading Scientifics School NSh-6595.2016.2.
+The major part of the work was done during staying VY at the Souther Federal University, Russia and was supported by the Dynasty Foundation.
+VY was partly supported by the Deutsche Forschungsgemeinschaft through the Transregio 33 "The Dark Universe", partially supported through a research contract from the International Max Planck Research School (IMPRS) for Astronomy and Astrophysics at the Universities of Bonn and Cologne and partially supported by the Bonn-Cologne Graduate School for Physics and Astronomy

 The CosmoSim database used in this paper is a service by the Leibniz-Institute for Astrophysics Potsdam (AIP).
 The MultiDark database was developed in cooperation with the Spanish MultiDark Consolider Project CSD2009-00064.
+The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) and the Partnership for Advanced Supercomputing in Europe (PRACE, www.prace-ri.eu) for funding the MultiDark simulation project by providing computing time on the GCS Supercomputer SuperMUC at Leibniz Supercomputing Centre (LRZ, www.lrz.de).

-The Bolshoi and MultiDark simulations have been performed within the Bolshoi project of the University of California High-Performance AstroComputing Center (UC-HiPACC) and were run at the NASA Ames Research Center.
-The MultiDark-Planck (MDPL) and the BigMD simulation suite have been performed in the Supermuc supercomputer at LRZ using time granted by PRACE.
+The Bolshoi simulations have been performed within the Bolshoi project of the University of California High-Performance AstroComputing Center (UC-HiPACC) and were run at the NASA Ames Research Center.

-We also used HMFcalc (http://hmf.icrar.org/) by \cite{Murray} to verify our calculations of Press-Schechter, Sheth-Mo-Tormen and Tinker fits.
+We also used HMFcalc (http://hmf.icrar.org/) by \cite{Murray} to verify our calculations of Press-Schechter, Sheth-Mo-Tormen, Tinker (2008), Angulo (2012), Crocce (2010), Courtin (2011) and Bhattacharya (2011) fits.

 \apj{Astrophys.~J} \apjl{Astrophys.~J.,~Lett} \apjs{Astrophys.~J.,~Supplement} \an{Astron.~Nachr} \aap{Astron.~Astrophys} \mnras{Mon.~Not.~R.~Astron.~Soc} \pasp{Publ.~Astron.~Soc.~Pac} \aaps{Astron.~and Astrophys.,~Suppl.~Ser} \apss{Astrophys.~Space.~Sci} \ibvs{Inf.~Bull.~Variable~Stars} \japa{J.~Astrophys.~Astron} \na{New~Astron} \aspproc{Proc.~ASP~conf.~ser.} \aspcs{ASP~Conf.~Ser} \aj{Astron.~J} \actaa{Acta Astron} \araa{Ann.~Rev.~Astron.~Astrophys} \caosp{Contrib.~Astron.~Obs.~Skalnat{\'e}~Pleso} \pasj{Publ.~Astron.~Soc.~Jpn} \memsai{Mem.~Soc.~Astron.~Ital} \astl{Astron.~Letters} \aipproc{Proc.~AIP~conf.~ser.} \physrep{Physics Reports} \jcap{Journal of Cosmology and Astroparticle Physics}